up-division/meta-up-board/README.md

-Yocto BSP meta layer for the UP Board
+Yocto BSP meta layer for the UP Xtreme
 ======================================

+**NOTE: This repository currently supports UP Xtreme only**

 This README file contains information on building the meta-up-board BSP layer.
 Please see the corresponding sections below for details.